 - Spending time in the lovely seaside cosmopolitan town of Cascais,

-- Stay 2 nights in a 13th century convent and charming ‘quinta’ (country estate)
+- Stay in a 13th century convent and charming ‘quinta’ (country estate)

 - Awe-inspiring views from Sintra’s Montserrate Palace